 - The encroachment could be removed.
 In this case, you are very likely to alienate your neighbour – especially if the object cost them a great deal of money.

 - You could be compensated for the encroachment.
 Basically, your neighbour could pay you to use your property for their item.
-You could check with a conveyancing firm in Gold Coast to see whether or not this is a valid idea.
+You could check with a conveyancing firm to see whether or not this is a valid idea.

 - You could arrange to have the boundary line moved so that an encroachment no longer exists.
 This situation would call for the need to transfer property, which would definitely require the help of a conveyancing professional.